kmaaallen/simon-game/documentation/manualTesting/manualTesting.md

 }
 </code></pre>

-## Bugs not fixed
-### Problem
-If there is no player input the game stops at this point - the sequence should replay after an interval?
-### Result
-I initially wanted the sequence to replay after a time of inactivity and did attempt to develop some code to this effect.
-However I realised if the player had left the game and it continued to play sound and lights not only might it be irritating, but it might run down the device battery.

-I decided not to implement this fix at this time and come up with an alternative solution.

 ## User Feedback (from family and friends)
 ### Issue: When player gets sequence wrong - replay of sequence goes haywire - not playing in nice order 6/2/19
 #### Resolution